 Vietnam

-- Include the reasons for which the national has been detained.
+- If the detainee answers “Yes”, notify embassy/ consulate, including the reasons for which the national has been detained, within 3 working days.

-- If the detainee is silent or answers "No", do not inform the consulate or embassy.
+- If the detainee answers “No”, do not inform the consulate or embassy.

 *Indonesia